Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 Disadvantages
 * CAM/slicer may have special functionality like collision avoidance which can be considered in G-Code if CAM segments
 * faster pause/stop because the moves are shorter

+# Joint types

+Robot kinematics supports different joint types, configured by B"axisTypes=...".

+There are 6 common types, supported are:
+* revolute, also called rotational and hinge joints.
+It changes position and orientation.
+* prismatic, also called linear, sliding.
+It changes only position.
+* for the passive rotational joint, where the position is defined by a parallelogram, the p parameter is added.

+The other types are helical, cylindrical, universal and spherical.
+A roll-pitch-yaw (RPY) construction of three rotational joints of a 6 axis industrial robot behaves like a spherical joint.
+A spherical joint (and hence the RPY 3 axes) suffer from the gimbal lock singularity.